-- Non-standard hats (including specially made, by a reputable manufacturer, riding hats, other kite marked helmets e.g. ski, cycle, skateboard), can be assessed by a Regional or County Coach, or someone who has been approved by the Regional Coach.
-Anyone assessing hat suitability MUST have been on a BETA hat fitting workshop. - Consent signed on the "Alternative Hat Assessment Form" by the Participant/Parent/Guardian/Carer, confirming they understand that it is a non-standard hat.
-Participant and hat to be re-assessed annually. - The hat must not be used by another participant without an assessment.
+Non-standard hats (including specially made, by a reputable manufacturer, riding hats, other kite marked helmets e.g. ski, cycle, skateboard) may be assessed by a Regional or County Coach, or someone who has been approved by the Regional Coach.
+In the case of RDA Carriage Driving Groups, alternative hat assessment may be carried out by the Regional Driving Representative, Carriage Driving Assessor, or a suitable person appointed by them to assess hats.
+Anyone assessing hat suitability MUST have taken part in a BETA hat fitting workshop.

+A signature of consent must be provided on the "Alternative Hat Assessment Form" by the Participant/Parent/Guardian/Carer, confirming they understand that it is a non-standard hat.

+Participant and hat are to be re-assessed annually.

+The hat must not be used by another participant without an assessment.